 - RMIT won the Green Gown Award for Continuous Improvement Institutional Change.
 RMIT is the only university in Australasia to have received this award twice. - Vietnam, having one of the fastest rates of urbanisation in South East Asia, is looking to transform several of its urban areas into smart cities; prioritising growth that is inclusive and green. - Australia's CO2 emissions are increasing year on year, as simultaneously, our subsidies for fossil fuels have continued to rise since 2012. - RMIT University is part of three major new Cooperative Research Centres that are investing more than \$420 million to tackle the critical challenges of food waste, future fuels and digital health. - RMIT is committed to sourcing 25% of its electricity from the recently opened Crowlands Wind Farm.
-Partnering with the City of Melbourne and other public institutions, this is helping fast track renewable energy development in regional Victoria.
+Partnering with the City of Melbourne and other public institutions, this is helping fast track renewable energy development in regional Victoria. - Professor Alemayehu Molla of RMIT's College of Business has created a Sustainability Framework as a pioneering guide for global transition to environmental sustainability in Information and Communications Technologies.
+Focusing on issues including supply chain, lifecycle management, data centres, end-user computing and energy use measurement and management, the Framework has become a guide for benchmarking and changing behaviour by firms including Fujitsu, and applied in many countries.

+DIRECTION 3:

-DIRECTION 3: SHAPING THE WORLD
+SHAPING THE WORLD